henry-h22/uoe_speech_processing_course/README.md

 # Speech Processing Labs: How to use these notebooks

+This repository is used by me, Henry Heyden, as I follow along with this course :)

 This repository includes phon lab instructions and signals lab notebooks for the University of Edinburgh course: Speech Processing (LASC11158/LASC10061).